ajerni/mywine-cockpit/README.md

 # mywine-cockpit

-working on main branch again - adding totals
+working on sql banch for SQL stuff